typhoon1zero2/typhoon1zero2/README.md

 ![](https://komarev.com/ghpvc/?username=your-github-typhoon1zero2&label=PROFILE+VIEWS)
 <hr />
 <br />
-👋 Hi, I’m Phong Nguyen.
+👋 Hi, I’m Phong Nguyen and currently working in Japan :japan:	 as Engineer Field I for The Department of The Navy
 <br />
-- I am currently working in Japan :japan:	 as Engineer Field I for The Department of The Navy

 <br />

 `I am a full-stack developer.
 Coding is my passion and I am proficient in writing HTML, CSS, JavaScript, Node.js, and React.
 I am a recent graduate of the General Assembly Software Engineering Immersive Course.